s-bano/Fast-Protein-Crystal-detection-and-classification-using-Detectron2-and-gaussian-mixture-models/README.md

 ## 📝 Basic Requirements

-- Python 3. - Needed for everything from dataset creation to process images.
+- Python >= 3.12 - Needed for everything from dataset creation to process images.
 - Preferably being on an UNIX based OS as this project hasn't been tested on Windows yet and some dataset building programes may not work correctly on it.

+---

 ## 💾 Running Crystal Detection with Google Colab

 We provide a ready-to-use **Google Colab notebook** to run the crystal detection and segmentation model on your image dataset without local setup.
+In the future, we aim to deploy this app so it can be run on local devices and after that on microfluidic devices (Go [here](#deployment) for more infos)

 ### Features